 Special needs trusts

 When you have a disabled dependent in the family, a special needs trust can provide them additional income and benefit, without making them ineligible for state and federal government benefits.
-Funds held in a special needs trust can be used to cover expenses such as care costs or even day-to-day living costs.
-If this trust is set up by a family member, such as a parent or grandparent of the disabled person, the state providing benefits to the disabled person would not be able to seek reimbursement from the trust upon the death of the disabled person.
+A special needs trust holds funds that can cover expenses such as care costs or even day-to-day living costs.
+If a family member (such as a parent or grandparent of the disabled person) sets up this trust, the state providing benefits to the disabled person would not be able to seek reimbursement from the trust upon the death of the disabled person.

 Different Oregon estate planning trusts can fit your situation too